AstromechZA/redditfs_prototype/README.md

 At the lowest level, each post has its `title`, `link`, `author`, and `self_text` (if it's a self post).

+### Is this a viable way to browse reddit?
+For a human being?
+No.

 ## Example Commands
 ```bash
 $ mkdir ~/redditfs